JackSzwergold/Writing/poems/Orange Marmalade Haiku.md

 ***

-*Orange Marmalade Haiku (c) by Jack Szwergold.
+*Orange Marmalade Haiku (c) by Jack Szwergold; written sometime in the early 1990s.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*